mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 our branch.
 We want it to be our `master` branch because this is going to serve as our baseline that all of the rest of the application will be built around.

-If you would like to see the result of this command you can follow [this link to the Percy build](https://percy.io/Ember/Ember-Website/builds/1509479). _Note this build will only be available for 90 days after this article goes live_.

-You may notice that there were some visual differences because we had already setup Percy on the new project that was well under way.
-We need to accept these changes so they will form the new baseline

 ## Setting up visual regression testing for the Ember Application

 The [official documentation for the Percy Ember